cce/specs/src/ledger/ledger-applications.md

 This field is encoded with msgpack field `ss`, and is exposed to the AVM as the `AppSizeSponsor` field of `app_params_get` (see [Size Sponsor](#size-sponsor)).

+- A mutable “foreign box reads” flag (`ForeignBoxReads`).
+When true, another application may read this application’s boxes, provided the boxes are available to the transaction group.
+It does not permit another application to modify the boxes.
+This field is encoded with msgpack field `fbr`.

+- A mutable “family box access” flag (`FamilyBoxAccess`).
+When true, applications with the same creator may read and modify this application’s boxes, provided the boxes are available to the transaction group.
+This field is encoded with msgpack field `fba`.

+Both box-access flags are initially false and may be changed by the application using `app_params_set`.
 Each application created increases the minimum balance requirement of the creator by \\( \AppFlatParamsMinBalance \times (1+\ExtraProgramPages) \\) μALGO, plus the [`GlobalStateSchema` minimum balance contribution](#app-minimum-balance-changes).